etauzer/etauzer/README.md

 ### Hi there 👋, my name is Evan
 #### I am a former Math teacher, M.S.
 Statistics graduate student, and Data Analyst.

-Skills: R / Python / SQL / Tableau
+Skills: R / Python / SQL / Tableau / Power BI

 🔭 I’m currently working on this page and adding projects to it to showcase my work